Behind the Scenes: An Insider’s Look at What Yoga Teacher Training Is Really Like

 At the end of every class, there is always, always, always a group of students who stay behind to ask questions, laugh, and chat with others.
 Friendships are always being cultivated between students in my classes, and that makes me smile.

-My Secret Success Sauce
+Unlock the Power of Yoga Teaching with My Secret Success Sauce

 Why did that work so well?